 - Schedule and take your annual assessment with your committee once a year after advacement to candidacy.

 - Prepare and schedule your dissertation defense in agreement with your advisor.
-Please check with the Graduate Program Coordinator that all other requirements have been satisfied before scheduling your defense.
+Please check with the Staff Graduate Advisor that all other requirements have been satisfied before scheduling your defense.